paradox460/pdx.su/content/blog/2023-01-30-a-good-shower.md

 Browsing online, I searched `wirecutter shower` to see if Wirecutter had a new review on showerheads.
 They'd praised the Moen and Delta showerheads I'd had before, so I wasn't really hoping for much, but lo and behold they'd updated [their review](https://www.nytimes.com/wirecutter/reviews/the-best-shower-head/).
 They still push the multi-head units I'd used before, but in the "also great" section, they mentioned a new brand, High Sierra.

 The review was generally positive, but the showerhead was critiqued for its lack of features.
 I've never used anything other than "spray," and so this didn't bother me.
-Figuring I could return it if I didn't like it, I bought one of the [2.0gpm fixed sprayers][hs].
+Figuring I could return it if I didn't like it, I bought one of the [2.0gpm fixed sprayers](https://www.highsierrashowerheads.com/shop/classic/).

 ## The future